mithril-security/blindai/docs/docs/main-concepts/attestation.md

-# Authenticating a blindAI enclave
+# Attesting a BlindAI enclave

 How does a client know that he is communicating with an authentic enclave, and how does he know it's the right one?